Has the world changed so much today that the qualities in leadership now need to change?

 On top of that, he leads by example.
 This is the first key point of any great leader.
 If you aren’t doing something yourself, then why should your team behind you do it?
 If they are not inspired by what you are doing, then it’s very difficult for them to follow you.
 Regardless of the sector, size of the team you run, or anything else, a great leader is one who inspires their team and encourages them to be better than they are at present.

 As a huge Rugby Union fan, another great example of great leadership and management was my fellow Aussie, Eddie Jones, taking over the England Coaching role after the 2015 Rugby World Cup – where for the first time in history, the host nation, England, failed to even get out of the pool stages.
 Wind the clock forward nine months and England won the Grand Slam in the Six Nations for the first time since 2003 and then went to Australia and beat the Australian Wallabies 3-0 in the test series – a first ever.
-Of the 20 games that Jones has coached England, the team has lost just one, and had a 18-match winning streak before they were defeated by Ireland in March 2017.
+He has won eight from eight and had the team for only two weeks before their first match together.